IPHA Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Revenue and Income: Total revenue and other income for 2025 amounted to EUR 9 million, including EUR 2.8 million from licensing and collaboration agreements and EUR 6.2 million in governmental funding.
+• Revenue and Income: Total revenue and other income for 2025 amounted to EUR 9 million, including EUR 2.8 million from licensing agreements and EUR 6.2 million from government funding for research.

-• Operating Expenses: Total operating expenses were EUR 63 million, with R&D expenses at EUR 43.6 million (down 16% year-over-year) and G&A expenses at EUR 19.4 million (stable year-on-year).
+• Operating Expenses: Total operating expenses were EUR 63 million, with 73% allocated to R&D (EUR 43.6 million), reflecting a 16% decrease year-over-year due to maturing studies and reduced indirect costs.

 2. Strategic Updates and Business Highlights

-• Lacutamab: Received FDA clearance for the TELLOMAK-3 Phase III trial in cutaneous T-cell lymphoma (CTCL), expected to initiate in H2 2026.
-The company is exploring financing options for this study.
+• Lacutamab: Received FDA clearance for the TELLOMAK-3 Phase III trial in cutaneous T-cell lymphoma (CTCL), expected to start in H2 2026.
+The drug has Breakthrough Therapy Designation and is positioned for potential accelerated approval.

 • Monalizumab: The PACIFIC-9 Phase III trial in non-small cell lung cancer has completed enrollment, with data expected in H2 2026.